Lulu04/OGLCScene/readme.md

 # OGLCScene
 2D game engine for FreePascal/Lazarus.
 Tested under Windows and Linux.
 Should work on MacOS compatible with OpenGL 3.3.
 ## Dependencies
+In Lazarus IDE, open the package 'oglcscenepackage.lpk' located in source directory then click 'Compile'.
 You need packages LazOpenGlContext and BGRABitmap installed in the IDE.
 ## Support
 - Only 2D !